stavGhub/EasyTrackFinder/README.md

 # EasyTrackFinder
 Simple track planning tool.
-Learning to use Bootstrap Javascript features incomplete.
+Learning to use Bootstrap.
+Javascript features incomplete.

 Run index.html file in your browser